-Cleaning the inside of your car’s windshield is important for both safety and aesthetic reasons.
+Cleaning the inside of your car’s windshield is important for safety and aesthetics.
 Over time, it can become dirty with smudges with fatty streaks, making it harder to see and becoming a safety risk.
-Water vapor on the inside of your windshield (On rainy and cold days) can also reduce visibility, and is another major safety concern.
+Water vapor inside your windshield (On rainy and cold days) can also reduce visibility and is another major safety concern.

 There are a few different ways to clean the inside of your car’s windshield.

 You can use a commercial cleaner, Windex, or white vinegar.
 You can also make your own cleaner (Later in this article)

 Regardless of which cleaner you choose, the process is relatively simple.

 First, remove any loose dirt or debris from the surface of the windshield.

 Next, wet a clean microfiber cloth with your chosen cleaner and wipe down the windshield.

 Be sure to clean all the nooks, crannies, and edges where the windshield meets the dashboard.

 Once you’re finished cleaning, dry the surface with a clean, dry cloth.